 Michael Royce, Founder

 Michael Royce is a social justice activist, attorney, energy consultant, writer and nonprofit executive.
 Mr. Royce was a trial lawyer from 1979-1995 with the firm of Royce, Swanson, Thomas, and Coon.
-He founded Green Empowerment with others in 1997 and served as Executive Director from 1997 until July, 2006, and later served as Chair of the Board.
+He founded Green Empowerment with others in 1997 and served as Executive Director from 1997 until July, 2006, and later served as Chair of the Board and retired from the board in late 2016.
 He has led or participated in human rights delegations to El Salvador and Nicaragua and participated in international development projects in several other countries around the world.

 Linda Boise, Chairwoman